frc604/robotnik-framework-public/README.md

         git submodule add git@github.com:frc604/robotnik-framework.git src/com/_604robotics/robotnik/

+ 3. Switch over to the robotnik directory and pull in the code.

+        cd src/com/_604robotics/robotnik
+        git pull origin master

- 3. Commit your project with the submodule added:
+ 4. Switch back to your project's root directory and commit your project with the submodule added:

+        cd ../../../../
         git commit -am "Pull in robotnik-framework as a submodule"

 After installation, you'll probably want to pull in new changes periodically,